NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 several hundred meters, this will result in the ground sample distance being around 1 meter per pixel.

+The resulting cameras will point in a direction perpendicular to the orbit trajectory.
+They will point precisely to the planet center only if the orbit endpoints are at the same height and the datum is spherical.

 The produced image and camera names will be along the lines of::

     run/run-10000.tif
     run/run-10000.tsai

-The resulting cameras will point in a direction perpendicular to the orbit trajectory.
-They will point precisely to the planet center only if the orbit endpoints are at the same height and the datum is spherical.
+These names will be adjusted per sensor, if a rig is present (:numref:`sat_sim_rig`).

 .. figure:: ../images/sfm_view_nadir_clip.png
    :name: sat_sim_illustration_nadir_clip